What to know about our organic 100% raw kombucha

 Is there caffeine in Brew Dr. Kombucha?

-There are about 15 mg of caffeine in an entire 14 fl oz bottle of Brew Dr. That is a lot less than a cup of coffee (95 mg per 8 fl oz) and even green tea (25 mg per 8 fl oz).
-The reason there is so much less is that the fermentation process consumes the caffeine while creating the wonderful mix of probiotics in kombucha.
+There is less than 15 mg of caffeine in an entire 14 fl oz bottle of Brew Dr. That is a lot less than a cup of coffee (95 mg per 8 fl oz) and even green tea (25 mg per 8 fl oz).
+The reason there is so much less is that the fermentation process consumes the caffeine while creating the wonderful mix of probiotics in Kombucha.

 Has this kombucha been pasteurized (is it raw)?